Tan-Furukawa/niconavi/content/install.md

 python gui/src/main.py
 ```

-2. Open Google Chrome and go to `http://localhost:8551/` to confirm that NicolNavi loads.
+2. Open your browser and go to `http://localhost:8551/` to confirm that NicolNavi loads.

 ---